tsai-SA/MetWAS_NESDA/README.md

 The R script basic_model_all.R will read:
 1) The _AD_MetS.rds file from MetS_calc.R output
 2) The antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
 3) A .rds file with ID and the **basic covariates** including sex, age, techinical covariates such as assessment_centre and/or spectrometer (if applicable) as columns.
+The script will remove mdd from the covariate dataframe.

 Then the metabolic scores created in the previous step will be used to predict antidepressant exposure status in your cohort.